Kuntal Joisher

 Vegan equipment

-Perhaps even bigger that the challenge if climbing the world’s highest mountain has been the task of finding suitable vegan clothing and equipment to do it with.
+Perhaps even bigger than the challenge of climbing the world’s highest mountain has been the task of finding suitable vegan clothing and equipment to do it with.

 “When I decided to climb Everest, I knew the biggest challenge was not going to be finding vegan food, but rather vegan gear.
 And over the period of years as I trained and went on expeditions I was able find vegan gear options for pretty much everything required to climb Everest.
 Well just about.
 On a climb like Everest, the final summit climb happens completely inside the Death Zone above 26,000 feet and a climber faces high winds, and biting cold temperatures of as low as -40C.
 Every year several climbers get frostbite injuries and have to get several of their fingers and toes amputated.
 And to tackle the cold – climbers wear specialized gear, clothing, and boots.
 Specifically climbers wear a one piece suit, and mittens which are made from a material called down.
 Down feathers are harvested by killing ducks/geese in the most cruel fashion.